December 12, 2025 (5mo ago) — last updated April 27, 2026 (27d ago)

 Test-Driven Development reframes testing as a design practice.
 The Red–Green–Refactor cycle encourages you to define small behaviors with tests, implement the simplest solution, and then refactor into a clean design.
 TDD promotes loosely coupled, cohesive code and helps prevent regressions.4

-How to Build a Clean Coder Culture in Your Team
+Building a Clean Coder Culture in Your Team

 This cultural shift is built on repeated actions that prove value: better code reviews, regular refactoring, and process changes that reward quality.